SEO Deployment Directions

 SEO-Deployment of DataPage

-- On the Deploy DataPage screen, select Server-side (SEO) as the method in Select your preferred deployment method after enabling the Deployment Status.
+- On the Deploy DataPage screen, select SEO as the method in Select your preferred deployment method after enabling the Deployment Status.
+If you're using WordPress, select WordPress method and go to the SEO tab to copy the code.
+Learn more about WordPress deployment here.

-- If your DataPages are handling sensitive information you can apply SSL encryption to protect the data during transfer.
-To enable encryption, check the Enable SSL encryption.
+- If your DataPages are handling sensitive information you can apply encryption to protect the data during transfer.
+To enforce encryption, check the Enforce encryption over HTTPS.

 - In the section Copy the following code into your page or destination, choose the appropriate PHP, ASP or ASPX host page type for your DataPage depending on which scripting language is compatible with your server.
 If you are unsure which to select, consult your webmaster.